cyber-sushi/makima/README.md

 KEY_LEFTCTRL-KEY_LEFTALT.SCROLL_WHEEL_UP = ["KEY_F5", "KEY_SLASH"]
 KEY_LEFTCTRL-KEY_LEFTALT.SCROLL_WHEEL_DOWN = ["KEY_MINUS", "KEY_APOSTROPHE"]
 ```
+Events that are not explicitly remapped will keep their default functionality.\
-If you don't need to remap your scroll wheel, just omit the entire `[bindings.axis]` and `[combinations.axis]` paragraphs and it'll fall back to default functionality.
+If you don't need to remap any axis event, you can just omit the entire `[bindings.axis]` and `[combinations.axis]` paragraphs.
 **Note: axis names are hardcoded, currently you can use the following:**\
 `SCROLL_WHEEL_UP`, `SCROLL_WHEEL_DOWN` - for a mouse scroll wheel\
 `DPAD_UP`, `DPAD_DOWN`, `DPAD_LEFT`, `DPAD_RIGHT` - for a game controller's D-Pad\